stevenGGG23/Jet-Friend/README.md

 We combine innovative technology with practical features: dynamic itineraries, real-time price tracking, deal discovery, and smart local insights.
 Every JetFriend update brings new features tailored to how people actually travel—because modern journeys deserve modern tools.

 JetFriend was founded by Steven Gobran, Steven Alfy, and Anton Salib.
-Our mission is simple: to make travel more affordable, more enjoyable, and less stressful—so you can focus on the adventure, not the admin.
+Our mission is simple: to make travel more affordable, more enjoyable, and less stressful—so you can focus on the adventure!